-The Milwaukee County Board of Supervisors meetings will be VIRTUAL during the COVID-19 pandemic and live-streamed for public viewing here on the County Legislative Information Center.
+The Milwaukee County Board of Supervisors meetings are live-streamed for public viewing here on the County Legislative Information Center.
 The Board's calendar of standing committees and ad hoc committees is also available here.

 Access Legislative Files, Agendas and Minutes via CLIC